unicode-org/message-format-wg/spec/formatting.md

    The form that resolved _operand_ and _option_ values take is implementation-defined.

+   Since the result of a function call can be bound to a _variable_, the output of one _function_ may be the input of another _function_.
+   Thus, formatting functions SHOULD use a structure for the resolved _operand_ value that is interconvertible with the structure for the result of the _function_.

    An implementation MAY pass additional arguments to the function, as long as reasonable precautions are taken to keep the function interface simple and minimal, and avoid introducing potential security vulnerabilities.